AnaG0307/adriana-crafter-ii/README.md

 - Navigation bar sticks to the top of the page when scrolling down.

 Responsiveness testing [video on Youtube (external link)](https://www.youtube.com/watch?v=SLc_xx3SDB0 "Adriana Crafter responsiveness testing video").
 The observations are as follows:
+- The website is responsive on medium screens, all the observations made above can be applied to this type of screens.
+- For small screens the responsiveness was satisfactory as well but with small issues that are described below in the "Issues and BugS" section.

 ### Deployment